benbenz/telemann/README.md

 follow these steps:
 1. Filter the presets you’d like to add to the MIDI bank.
 For instance, the screenshot on the right shows Brass Factory Presets.
 2. Move mouse over the Presets list and right click.
 From the context menu, choose “Assign presets to MIDI bank” sub menu and then choose an empty bank.

+The parameters in the sources.json fixture match when each category is matched to a MIDI bank (in order of appearance in the browser).
+Bank0.
+Bass
+Bank1.
+Bowed Strings
+Bank2.
+Brass
+etc.